ferrarimarco/home-lab/README.md

 - `GOOGLE_APPLICATION_CREDENTIALS`: path to the default Google Cloud credentials.
 - `ORGANIZATION_ID`: Google Cloud organization ID at the root of the hierarchy.

+Note: Initialize the default Google Cloud with `gcloud auth application-default login`

-### Provision the infrastructure-as-code pipeline
+### Provision the environment

-You now provision and configure a pipeline that automatically applies changes to the configuration of your infrastructure.
+You now provision and configure the cloud infrastructure:

 1. Change your working directory to the root of this repo.
-1. Generate the Terraform backend configuration: `scripts/linux/generate-tf-backend.sh`
-1. Change your working directory: `cd provisioning/terraform/iac`
+1. Change your working directory: `cd provisioning/terraform/environments/prod`
+1. Generate the Terraform backend configuration: `../../../../scripts/linux/generate-tf-backend.sh`
 1. Init the Terraform state: `terraform init`
 1. Import the resources that the backend configuration script created: